huggingface/datasets/datasets/snli/README.md

 ### Who are the language producers (who wrote the text / created the base content)?

 A large portion of the premises (160k) were produced in the [Flickr 30k corpus](http://shannon.cs.illinois.edu/DenotationGraph/) by an unknown number of crowdworkers.
 About 2,500 crowdworkers from Amazon Mechanical Turk produced the associated hypotheses.
 The premises from the Flickr 30k project describe people and animals whose photos were collected and presented to the Flickr 30k crowdworkers, but the SNLI corpus did not present the photos to the hypotheses creators.

-Neither report crowdworker or photo subject demographic information or crowdworker compensation.
+The Flickr 30k corpus did not report crowdworker or photo subject demographic information or crowdworker compensation.
+The SNLI crowdworkers were compensated per HIT at rates between $.1 and $.5 with no incentives.
+Workers who ignored the guidelines were disqualified, and automated bulk submissions were rejected.
+No demographic information was collected from the SNLI crowdworkers.

 An additional 4,000 premises come from the pilot study of the [VisualGenome corpus](https://visualgenome.org/static/paper/Visual_Genome.pdf).
 Though the pilot study itself is not described, the location information of the 33,000 AMT crowdworkers that participated over the course of the 6 months of data collection are aggregated.
 Most of the workers were located in the United States (93%), with others from the Philippines, Kenya, India, Russia, and Canada.
 Workers were paid $6-$8 per hour.

 ### Who are the annotators?

 The annotators of the validation task were a closed set of about 30 trusted crowdworkers on Amazon Mechanical Turk.
-It is unknown if any demographic information was collected or how they were compensated.
+No demographic information was collected.
+Annotators were compensated per HIT between $.1 and $.5 with $1 bonuses in cases where annotator labels agreed with the curators' labels for 250 randomly distributed examples.

 ## Data characteristics